Virginia Surtees: Personal life

 On June 15, 1937, Virginia Bell married the diplomat Henry Ashley Clarke in Tokyo.
 Clarke was a son of Dr. and Mrs. H. H. R. Clarke of Kent.
 During their marriage, he was posted to Lisbon and Paris, before he was knighted KCMG in the Queen's Birthday Honours of 1952, and in 1953 became the British Ambassador to Italy in Rome.
 In 1956, she met David Craig, the general manager in Italy for the British European Airways and began an affair which led to Lady Clarke divorcing Sir Ashley in 1960.
 She remarried to Craig, but the marriage ended after two years.

 Virginia was photographed by Cecil Beaton and was friendly with critic and biographer Percy Lubbock, writer Osbert Sitwell and essayist Max Beerbohm.

 Upon the death of her grandmother, Lady Surtees, in 1948, Virginia inherited Mainsforth Hall and, in 1962, changed her surname to Surtees.
 Until 2014, she lived in a London flat overlooking Onslow Square in South Kensington.
 She sold her most important works at Christie's in 2014 and bequeathed others to the Victoria and Albert Museum, the Ashmolean Museum and the Fitzwilliam Museum.

+Virginia Surtees spend the last years of her life in a Pimlico nursing home.
+She turned 100 in January 2017, but her health was poor by this point, and biographer Richard Dorment described her as "tired of living"; she eventually chose to stop eating and died on 22 September 2017.
+She was buried at Mainsforth.